This user agreement will be effective for all users from 1 November 2023.

-- If you allow your PayPal account to have a balance reflecting an amount owing to PayPal, PayPal's risk of liability can last for the time and to the extent that you owe that amount to PayPal.
+- If you allow your PayPal account to have a balance reflecting an amount owing to PayPal (a negative balance), PayPal's risk of liability can last for the time and to the extent that you owe that amount to PayPal.

 - Block your PayPal account and/or hold any funds in the reserve account (including, without limitation, for more than 180 days if so required by PayPal, where PayPal's rights arise from your engagement in the restricted activity).

 - Refuse any particular payment transaction at any time for any reason and will only be required to make available the fact of the refusal and the reasons for the refusal and how you may resolve the problem, where possible, upon request and provided it is not prohibited by law.

 - Reverse a payment (including, if appropriate, to the sender's funding source).